Galvanized E-Track vs. Painted E-Track

 What's The Difference Between Galvanized and Painted E-Track?

 First, it's important to understand the difference between galvanized and painted E-track.
-Both variations are made out of durable steel.
-The main difference between the two is the finished look.
-Galvanized E-track has a shiny silver finish, treated to be chemical-resistant.
-The painted E-track is made of gray powder-coated steel for a durable finish.
+Both variations are made out of high-strength, durable steel designed for cargo securement.
+The main difference between the two is the finish applied to the steel.

 Price